MrOnosa/sightwords/Readme.md

 A simple web app that shows Sight Words and measures success rates.

 ## Contributer Notes
 ASP.NET Core 2.1 and ReactJS are used for the backend and front end.
-This project uses [app secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) to protect sensitive information.
 EFCore is used to work with a PostgreSQL database.

 ### Bundling
 Parcel is used as our bundler.
 Change your directory to Web and run the following to actively watch for changes: